AdaGold/viewing-party/README.md

 ![Fork Button](images/fork.png)

 2. In Github, add the other member(s) of your team as collaborators to the repository.
-Do this by a The student who forked the respository should first choosing **Settings** from the top menu bar, then **Collaborators and teams** from the left navigation, and finally **Invite teams or people**.
+The student who forked the respository should do this by first choosing **Settings** from the top menu bar, then choosing **Collaborators** from the navigation bar on the left, and finally selecting the green **Add People** button.

 You can find detailed instructions [here](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).